samhandev/crawl/README.md

 [] formatting of information.
 Currently we just pretty print the hash.
 [] refactor `StaticAssetExtractor` class so that it takes a list of functions that describe the different types of assets to extract
 [] this doesn't seem to differentiate between the urls with a trailing `/` or without a trailing `/` as they could be considered different.
+[] take into account the depth we are crawling.
+Maybe provide a maximum depth [] languages.
+Provide a list of lang that the crawler will crawl through.
+Or even take into account `link rel="alternate" hreflang` to check whether we should crawl alternate language pages.